arrow_back

 One problem I see here is that sticky notes are not made for adding a lot of details.
 Their purpose is to capture ideas and thoughts in a concise format.
 But if you want to generate good images, you need to add quite some details and be very specific about what you want to achieve.
 So these two don’t really go together naturally.

-None the less, it’s a great feature to have inside Miro!
+Nonetheless, it’s a great feature to have inside Miro!
 And since it comes bundled with Miro, it might save you the OpenAI subscription.

 Remove background image